-Located on the corner of Chestnut and 6th Streets.
-The building is open year round, though hours vary by season.
-Visitors are admitted free of charge on a first-come, first-served basis.
+Located on the corner of Chestnut and 6th Streets, Congress Hall is open year round, though hours vary by season.
+Visitors are admitted free of charge on a first-come-first-serve basis.
 Ranger led programs are provided.

 Did You Know?

 Invited by Congress in 1824, Marquis de Lafayette toured the United States, greeted by crowds and parades.
 "The Hall of Independence" was fitted up "in the most splendid manner."
 The event inspired the phrase “Hall of Independence,” thought to be the precursor of today’s Independence Hall.